US Open Cut Explained: How Many Golfers Make It Through To The Weekend

 The pressure's on to make the cut, but how many golfers make it through to the weekend at the US Open?

-The US Open is historically one of the most difficult golf tournaments to win in the world.
+The US Open is historically the most challenging tournament to win in the game of golf.

-Only the best of the best can triumph, with past winners of the tournament including some of the most illustrious names the sport has ever seen.
+Only the best of the best can triumph, with past winners including some of the most illustrious names the sport has ever seen.
 And while winning is the prize everyone wants, even just making the cut can be hard enough in itself.

 So how is the cut calculated?